cbor-wg/array-tags/draft-ietf-cbor-array-tags.md

 Multi-dimensional Array
 -----------------------

+A multi-dimensional array is represented as a tagged array that contains two (one-dimensional) arrays.
+The first array defines the dimensions of the multi-dimensional array (in the sequence of outer dimensions towards inner dimensions) while the second array represents the contents of the multi-dimensional array.
+If the second array is itself tagged as a Typed Array then the element type of the multi-dimensional array is known to be the same type as that of the Typed Array.

+Two tags are defined by this document, one for elements arranged in row-major order, and one for column-major order.

+### Row-major Order

 Tag:
 : 40

 Data Item:
-: array (major type 4) of two arrays, one array (major type 4) of dimensions, and one array (major type 4, a Typed Array, or a Homogeneous Array) of elements
+: array (major type 4) of two arrays, one array (major type 4) of dimensions, which are unsigned integers distinct from zero, and one array (either a CBOR array of major type 4, or a Typed Array, or a Homogeneous Array) of elements

-A multi-dimensional array is represented as a tagged array that contains two (one-dimensional) arrays.
-The first array defines the dimensions of the multi-dimensional array (in the sequence of outer dimensions towards inner dimensions) while the second array represents the contents of the multi-dimensional array.
-If the second array is itself tagged as a Typed Array then the element type of the multi-dimensional array is known to be the same type as that of the Typed Array.
-Data in the Typed Array byte string consists of consecutive values where the last dimension is considered contiguous (row-major order).
+Data in the second array consists of consecutive values where the last dimension is considered contiguous (row-major order).

 {{ex-multidim}} shows a declaration of a two-dimensional array in the C language, a representation of that in CBOR using both a